 For near-Earth missions, the distribution and concentration of terrestrial emitters are an important factor in interference considerations and, depending on spacecraft altitude and orbital characteristics, may have a very pronounced effect in the sharing environment.
 The consequence of these considerations is that interference and sharing determinations involving near-Earth space research missions are typically based on statistical analyses that take into account the dynamics of moving spacecraft.
 Sophisticated computer programs capable of handling a multiplicity of variables and communication characteristics are currently used by the space research service community to accurately assess the potential for sharing the use of frequency bands with other services.

 Rec.
-ITU-R SA.1016 addresses the feasibility of frequency sharing between deep-space research stations and stations of other services..
+ITU-R SA.1016 addresses the feasibility of frequency sharing between deep-space research stations and stations of other services.
+Rec.
+ITU-R SA.2079 addresses frequency sharing between SRS and FSS (space-to-Earth) systems in the 37.5-38 GHz band.

 A number of ITU-R Recommendations exist to define the sharing scenario near 2 GHz.
 Rec.
 ITU-R SA.1273 establishes the maximum power flux-density limits in the band 2 200-2 290 MHz produced at the surface of the Earth by emissions from a space station operating in the space-to-Earth direction, including the DRS to LEO spacecraft links.
 The companion Rec.
 ITU-R SA.1274 recommends an aggregate interference power density level to protect DRS to LEO spacecraft links.
 Provisions for sharing the 2 GHz bands between DRS to LEO spacecraft links and mobile systems are documented in Rec.
 ITU-R SA.1154.
 Rec.
 ITU-R F.1248 sets forth practical limits on the effective isotropic radiated power and spectral density radiated by fixed service stations in the direction of DRS, and Rec.
 ITU-R SA.1275 identifies DRS orbital locations to be protected from fixed service emissions in this band.